Vanaheimr/Balder/README.md

 [model](http://en.wikipedia.org/wiki/Graph_theory) of the [Vanaheimr](http://vanaheimr.eu) research
 project.
-In contrast to other graph libraries and [graph databases](http://en.wikipedia.org/wiki/Graph_database) Balder focus is to provide a versatile and expressive graph interface to model your domain specific knowledge easily, keep the quality of your data as high as possible and to achieve high-speed speed calculations in a distributed enviroment not by implementing an optimization oracle, but by letting you choose and tweak the right optimizations.
+In contrast to other graph libraries and [graph databases](http://en.wikipedia.org/wiki/Graph_database) Balder focus is to provide a versatile and expressive graph interface to model your domain specific knowledge easily, to keep the quality of your data as high as possible and to achieve high-speed speed calculations in a distributed enviroment not by hoping for an optimization oracle, but by letting you choose and tweak the right optimizations.

 Balder provides a property graph model with some currently unique features: